Natasha Solomons

 Natasha Solomons (born 1980) is a British author.
-Her novels include House of Gold, The Gallery of Vanished Husbands, The House at Tyneford, The Novel of the Viola, The Song Collector, Song of Hartgrove Hall and Mr Rosenblum’s List.
+Her novels include House of Gold, The Gallery of Vanished Husbands, The House at Tyneford, The Novel in the Viola, The Song Collector, Song of Hartgrove Hall and Mr Rosenblum's List.
 Solomons has won awards for her novels, including several for The House at Tyneford and The Song of Hartgrove Hall.
 Her work has been translated into seventeen languages.

 Life

-She was born Natasha Carsley in South London and raised in North Dorset, daughter of second-generation Jewish immigrants.
-Her grandparents fled Berlin in the late 1930s, arriving first in London and then settling in the Blackmore Vale, Dorset.
-She was educated at Eltham College.
-She holds an MPhil in English literature from the University of Glasgow, and a PhD in eighteenth-century fiction from the University of Aberdeen.
-She lives in Dorset, England, with her husband, award-winning children’s writer David Solomons, and their two young children.
+She was born Natasha Carsley in South London and raised in North Dorset to a secular Jewish mother and a non-Jewish father.
+Her maternal grandparents fled Berlin and Austria in the late 1930s, arriving first in London and then settling in the Blackmore Vale, Dorset.

+She holds an MPhil in English literature from the University of Glasgow and a PhD in eighteenth-century fiction from the University of Aberdeen.
+She lives in Dorset, England, with her husband, award-winning children's writer David Solomons, and their two young children.